Mandela Rhodes Foundation Scholarship South Africa 2023 – 2024

 - Candidates are advised to apply to study at more than 1 approved university – although proof of application is not required for this scholarship application.

-- The MRF does not provide assistance with visa applications (which is required to take up the scholarship in South Africa).
+- The MRF does not assist with visa applications (which is required to take up the scholarship in South Africa).
 Candidates must ensure that they apply for their study visa in time – it is advised to apply for a visa as soon as you receive acceptance from your university.
 Students who do not get their visas in time to begin the academic programme and Leadership Development Programme could end up forfeiting the scholarship award.

 SELECTION PROCESS FOR THE MANDELA RHODES FOUNDATION SCHOLARSHIP